If you are arrested for DWI in Houston, you need a DWI lawyer. Call Clyde…

 The arresting officer must have reasonable suspicion to pull you over and probable cause to arrest you.
-Reasonable suspicion is a belief you are drunk based on observed behavior.
+Reasonable suspicion must be based on observed behavior.
 Probably cause is a higher level of proof that requires either test results or physical evidence.
-If either standard is not met, a good DWI lawyer will get the evidence against you dismissed.
+Evidence will be dismissed if these standards are not met.

 You Have The Right to Remain Silent – To a Point

 The 5th Amendment protects you against self incrimination, so you do not need to answer any of the questions an officer asks.
 To clarify, you don’t need to answer any of the small talk they engage in trying to get you to incriminate yourself.
 However, you do have to provide your name, driver’s license, and current address.
 Failing to provide or purposefully providing wrong personal information is a criminal offense under Texas law.

 Refusing is “Failure to Identify”, a misdemeanor with a maximum fine of $4,000 and a year in jail.

 You Have The Right To Refuse Field Sobriety & Chemical Tests

 An officer may request a field sobriety test or submit to a blood or breath test.
 Without a warrant, it is only a request, and you are within your rights to refuse.
 However, refusing does come with consequences.